 When do I need to provide the prescription?

-You are required to provide a patient with a copy of the prescription immediately after the eye examination is completed.
+You have to give a patient a copy of the prescription immediately after completing any eye examination that includes a refraction, whether or not the patient asks for it.

 Can I charge a fee for the prescription?